Overview

 § Wheaton Crest: GFNCA & Wheaton Hills area (a selection of the 27 homes)

-· Marina Callahan, artist and Goodman resident as coordinator
+· Marina Callahan, artist and Goodman resident as tour guide

 § Hammond Wood: Connecticut/Viers Mill area (a selection of the 58 homes)